mdn/content/files/en-us/web/html/attributes/autocomplete/index.md

 - "`current-password`"
   - : The user's current password.
 - "`one-time-code`"
-  - : A one-time code used for verifying user identity.
+  - : A one-time password (OTP) used for verifying a user's phone number, for example as an additional factor in a sign-in flow.
+Used along with the [WebOTP API](/en-US/docs/Web/API/WebOTP_API).
 - "`organization-title`"
   - : A job title, or the title a person has within an organization, such as "Senior Technical Writer", "President", or "Assistant Troop Leader".
 - "`organization`"